rugvedS07/openclaw/docs/providers/lmstudio.md

 lms server start --port 1234
 ```

+If you are using the app, make sure you have JIT enabled for a smooth experience.
+Learn more [here](https://lmstudio.ai/docs/developer/core/ttl-and-auto-evict)

 3. OpenClaw requires an LM Studio token value.
 Set `LM_API_TOKEN`:

 ```bash
 export LM_API_TOKEN="your-lm-studio-api-token"
 ```

-If your LM Studio server does not require authentication, use any non-empty placeholder value:
+If you don't want to use LM Studio with Authentication, use any non-empty placeholder value:

 ```bash
 export LM_API_TOKEN="placeholder-key"